Ancient history in County Louth

 Magdalene Tower

 The Tower, standing on the highest point in Drogheda, is fenced in on the private grounds of St. John of God Service.
-The gate was open and unlocked, and we were able to take a closer look.
-We also met the local well-cared-for cat, Ginger, that makes its home at the tower.
+The gate was open and unlocked, and we could take a closer look.
+We also met the local well-cared-for cat, Ginger, who makes its home at the tower.

 Monasterboice

-Our last stop of the day turned out to be the ruins of another monastic site just a few miles north of Drogheda.
-Monasterboice was an important religious center during the 5th Century up until Mellifont Abbey came into existence.
+Our last stop was the ruins of another monastic site just a few miles north of Drogheda.
+Monasterboice was an important religious center during the 5th Century until Mellifont Abbey existed.

 ancient history in County Louth